 This creates a great deal of confusion for the consumer.
 Many of the products sold are produced solely from the standpoint of “making a sale”.
 Little concern, if any, is placed upon the actual results that a consumer can get.
 This has established a poor reputation for the industry, and causes many people to conclude that the repair process is a waste of time and money since these kits do not work as expected.
 That is why it is imperative, that if you are concerned about the results you wish to achieve, you must perform a bit of research into finding the products suitable for your requirements.

 Even today, many of the more “reputable” products, remain based upon the old fashioned ways of thinking but with enough implementation of modern technology to avoid falling into the same category as the “old time” products.
 The results are, admittedly, better, but still lack the thorough design and formulations that can provide you with exactly what can be accomplished.

 So, how do you find out which products are best?
 You have to compare, and as the saying goes: “Apples to Apples”.
 First, heat applications are dreadfully damaging to leather.
 This process was one of the first processes used in leather repair.
 However, long term and irreparable damage is done to the outlying areas of the repaired area, making the leather weak and causing premature deterioration within a matter of months.
-This can be well understood by men who take Viagra.
 Water based, air dry systems are the best.
 However, there is a vast difference between repair products, and unless you are familiar with chemistry, and most people aren’t, you cannot know the differences.

 Before you purchase a product, check out the testimonials from users of the product.
 A reputable company will have many.
 Read reviews (when available) from consumer based web sites.
 However, reviews can be misleading for many reasons.
 These products are DIY and are totally dependent upon the users abilities, patience and “eye for detail”